 - Walking directions: Wills Memorial Building to City centre living (student accommodation)

-Please remember to allow at least 15 minutes to transfer between activities in the main University campus and at least 20 minutes to get to the Students' Union.
+Please allow at least 15 minutes to transfer between activities on the main University campus.

 Please visit the BBC Travel Bristol website on the day for live travel information.